israel-dryer/ttkbootstrap/docs/styleguide.md

 ---
 ## Button

-ttkbootstrap includes many predefined button styles that provide quick access to a varied [color palette](#colors) and adds semantic meaning to your application design.
+This widget features a variety of button style types that have a **primary** color by default, or the [selected color](#colors).

 This widget supports a special style for [disabled state](#other-button-styles).

 ### Solid button (default)

-A solid background color that lightens on _hover_ and darkens on _press_.
-When the widget has focus, a dashed focus ring appears in the same color as the text foreground.
+The default style features a solid background that lightens on _hover_ and darkens when _pressed_.
+A dashed ring appears inside the button when the widget has focus.

 ![solid button](./assets/widget-styles/solid-buttons.gif)